For James Dean’s birthday

 This one moment led me to the Actors Studio many years later, where I sat in the balcony of that famous renovated church on 44th Street, where Marilyn Monroe had sat, Al Pacino, Eli Wallach, steeped in the history I had been dreaming about since I first saw East of Eden.
 (After seeing the movie, I used my after-school job at the local public library to research the film.
 I discovered a treasure trove of biographies.
 I DEVOURED The Mutant King, the biography of James Dean, and followed the trail of bread crumbs available in that book.
 I learned of a man named “Elia Kazan”.
 I became obsessed with Carroll Baker and Marlon Brando.
 I learned of Lee Strasberg.
 A whole world and history opened up to me.)

 And so, years later, after a nervewracking audition, I attended sessions at The Studio, I got involved in projects any way I could.
 I studied with Actors Studio members who had worked with Lee Strasberg, with Kazan.
 I was involved in a project about Joseph Cornell, developing a theatre piece about him, and actually got to work with Lois Smith (who appears in East of Eden.
 Joseph Cornell made one of his famous boxes for her.)
 And, most movingly, I finally got to MEET Elia Kazan.
-(A propos of nothing, recently I realized – and I have no idea how I did not notice this before – that in my life I have had not one, but TWO, romantic entanglements with people whose fathers had important roles in Kazan’s autobiographical film America America.
-I swear I did not plan this, I swear.
-I wasn’t targeting people from afar.)
+(A propos of nothing, recently I realized – and I have no idea how I did not notice this before – that in my life I have had not one, but TWO, romantic entanglements with men whose fathers had roles in Kazan’s autobiographical film America America.
+I swear I did not plan this.
+I wasn’t targeting people from afar, based on their IMDB credits.
+I swear.)